aptech/docs/docs/CR-seekr.rst

     :param fh: file handle of an open file.
     :type fh: scalar

     :param r: the row number to which the pointer is to be moved.
     :type r: scalar

     :returns: y (*scalar*), the row number to which the pointer has been moved.

 Remarks
 -------

-If r = -1, the current row number will be returned.
+If *r* = -1, the current row number will be returned.

-If r = 0, the pointer will be moved to the end of the file, just past the end of the last row.
+If *r* = 0, the pointer will be moved to the end of the file, just past the end of the last row.

-rowsf returns the number of rows in a file.
+:func:`rowsf` returns the number of rows in a file.

 ::

    seekr(fh,0) == rowsf(fh) + 1;

-Do NOT try to seek beyond the end of a file.
+..
+DANGER:: Do NOT try to seek beyond the end of a file.

-.. seealso:: Functions :func:`open`, :func:`readr`, :func:`rowsf`
+.. seealso:: Functions `open`, :func:`readr`, :func:`rowsf`